ionutmedrea/DxPlatform-Control-Statements-Counter/README.md

 ## From Docker
 Firstly, you need to have Docker Desktop installed on your computer.
-If you have it installed, then if you run the command `docker -v` it should return the version of Docker present on your computer.
+To check if you have it installed, you can run the command `docker -v` and it should return the version of Docker present on your computer.
 If you don't have it installed, you can get it from [here](https://www.docker.com/products/docker-desktop).
+You also need to have a directory called `config` which contains a `config.txt` file in the directory where you execute the commands from below.

 Then you need to modify `docker-compose.yml` and change the last volume by adding the path to the project root folder.
 It should look like this:
 ```